dynamiqs/dynamiqs/docs/getting_started/sharp-bits.md

 ### Adding a scalar to an operator

 In QuTiP, adding a scalar to a `QObj` performs an implicit multiplication of the scalar with the identity matrix.
-This convention differs from the one adopted by common scientific libraries such as NumPy, PyTorch, SciPy or JAX.
+This convention differs from the one adopted by common scientific libraries such as NumPy, PyTorch or JAX.
 In dynamiqs, adding a scalar to an array performs an element-wise addition.
 To achieve the same result as in QuTiP, you must **explicitly multiply the scalar with the identity matrix**:

 ```pycon
 >>> I = dq.eye(2)